ultrabug/mkdocs-static-i18n/tests/docs_suffix_structure/topic2/README.en.md

 ```
 docs
-├── image.en.png  <-- this image file is used here
+├── image.en.png  <-- this image file is used on the /en version
-├── image.fr.png
+├── image.fr.png  <-- this image file is used on the /fr version
 ├── index.fr.md
-├── index.md  <-- this file is used here
+├── index.md
 ├── topic1
 │   ├── named_file.en.md
 │   └── named_file.fr.md
 └── topic2
-    ├── index.en.md
+    ├── index.en.md  <-- this file is used for both /en and /fr versions
     └── index.md
 ```

 ```
 site
 ├── en
-│   ├── image.png  <-- you see this image here on the /en version
+│   ├── image.png  <-- you see this image on the /en version
-│   ├── index.html  <-- you are here on the /en version
+│   ├── index.html
 │   ├── topic1
 │   │   └── named_file
 │   │       └── index.html
 │   └── topic2
-│       └── index.html
+│       └── index.html  <-- you are here on the /en version
 ├── fr
-│   ├── image.png
+│   ├── image.png  <-- you see this image on the /fr version
 │   ├── index.html
 │   ├── topic1
 │   │   └── named_file
 │   │       └── index.html
 │   └── topic2
-│       └── index.html
+│       └── index.html  <-- you are here on the /fr version
-├── image.png  <-- you see this image here on the default version
+├── image.png
-├── index.html  <-- you are here on the default version
+├── index.html
 ├── topic1
 │   └── named_file
 │       └── index.html